Skip to content

 LED What it means

-Blue Magnet is within range (1" max).
+Blue Magnet is within range (1" max on wood).
 Active for 5 minutes after the battery is installed or the cover is removed — your placement confirmation.

 Green Pre-shock.
 Flashes when the sensor detects a vibration that's near — but not quite strong enough to reach — the alarm threshold.
 Your tuning guide.